Penwy/adv-ff/docs/doc.md

     The "type" defines which function is used to retrieve the data from the calldata, as defined below it in `calldata_fetchers`.

 - `if_locals`, `if_whitelist`, `ex_locals` and `ex_whitelist` define the locals and nodes available to the if and exec tokens eval.

+- `source_post_process` is applied to each source (after the fetch procs).
+It allows to add tokens that can't be gotten by a proc.

 ### Additional notes